 Ricky W. Griffin has classified the communication barriers into two broad groups such as

 For the convenience of discussion we can classify the barriers to communication in the following four categories:

 - Other barriers

 These four categories of communication barriers are shown in the following diagram:

-- Organizational barriers: The barriers that generate form within the organization are known as organizational barriers may be of the following types:
+The barriers that generate from within the organization are known as organizational barriers may be of the following types:

 - Negative organizational climate: The main aspect of organizational climate that acts as communication barrier is the negative attitude of top management.
 Negative attitude of top management discourages communication initiative of the employees.

 - Absence of communication policy: Well-designed communication policy encourages communication in the organization.
 In the absence of such policies, employees fail hesitate to communicate.

 - Excessive authority layers: Excessive authority layers acts as a severe impediment to successful communication.
 In the case of excessive authority impediment to successful communication.
 In the case of excessive authority layers, information reaches to its final destination passing through several hierarchical levels.
 As a result, information may be distorted or lost.
 Excessive authority layers also cause a delay in communication.